pergus/netbox-zabbix/README.md

 * Add options in Setting to control how the diff between NetBox and Zabbix should behave. strict/lenient?

-* Should the zabbix host pre-data be normalized before it is displayed or when it is saved to the event/job logs?
+[DONE] Should the zabbix host pre-data be normalized before it is displayed or when it is saved to the event/job logs?
 I could just normalize it when displaying the data just in case we need the full data...dunno.